up202208425/RCOM_TP2/Part 2 Experiments/Exp3.md

 7. Stop the capture and save the logs
 8. Start capture in tuxY4; use 2 instances of Wireshark, one per network interface
 9. Clean the ARP tables in the 3 tuxes
-10. In tuxY3, ping tuxY2 for a few seconds.
+10. In tuxY3, ping tuxY2 for a few seconds
 11. Stop captures in tuxY4 and save logs

 ## Questions